videolan/libvlcsharp/docs/libvlc_documentation.md

 LibVLC is being distributed on NuGet from the [VideoLAN account](https://www.nuget.org/profiles/videolan).

 The packaging files and more packages details can be found at https://code.videolan.org/videolan/libvlc-nuget

-## LibVLC Options

-Some advanced customizations and features are only accessible through LibVLC options.
-Those take the form of strings that you give to the LibVLC library through the `LibVLC` constructor and/or through `media.AddOption`.

-> Note: If using the LibVLC constructor, you need to use prepend your option with `--`, like `--verbose=2`.
-> If using the `media.AddOption` API, you need to prepend with `:`, such as `:no-video`.

-> Note: Some options only work with the LibVLC constructor and some options only work with the `media.AddOption` API.

-### The list of such LibVLC string options can be found here https://wiki.videolan.org/VLC_command-line_help/

 ## LibVLC Versioning